yankunm/Problem_Solving/DFS/README.md

 2. Use that **result** to do work at current level to compute a *Solution* <br>
 3. return the *Solution* to parent level

-When implementing bottom-up, always consider a middle node.
+When implementing bottom-up, always consider a middle node (*One that has both children and parent*).